devianllert/nextplate/readme.md

 - **[farfetched](https://farfetched.pages.dev)** – The advanced data fetching tool for web applications
 - **[axios](https://axios-http.com)** – Promise based HTTP client for the browser and Node.js
 - **[orval](https://orval.dev)** – Generate, valid, cache and mock in your frontend applications all with your OpenAPI specification.
+- **[msw](https://mswjs.io)** – Mock by intercepting requests on the network level.
+Seamlessly reuse the same mock definition for testing, development, and debugging.

 #### Design System & Styling